shivaprsd/doqment/README.md

 change the PDF's colors) on top, packaged as an extension for Firefox.
 It replaces the built-in PDF.js viewer as the default PDF viewer application.

+It also adds some other features like Smart Zoom text and Show/Hide toolbar to optimize space and assist reading, especially on smaller devices.

 Here is the demo PDF rendered in *Solarized Light* theme:

 ![Screenshot of doqment running in Firefox](docs/grabs/solarized-light.png)